 Any manuscript submitted by osteopathic medical students, interns, or residents must include at least one trainer's name in the byline.
 The trainer should be a clinician or basic scientist who has a thorough understanding of the research or other work associated with the manuscript.

 Each author's contributions must be identified using language provided by the International Committee of Medical Journal Editors, as follows: "[Author(s)] provided substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; [Author(s)] drafted the article or revised it critically for important intellectual content; [Author(s)] gave final approval of the version of the article to be published; and [Author(s)] agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved."
-Individuals who do not meet at least 1 of the first 2 criteria should be listed in the acknowledgments rather than the byline.
+Each author must meet each of the 4 criteria.
+Individuals who do not meet all 4 of the requirements should be listed in the acknowledgments.

 The title page should describe any financial support provided for the work on which the manuscript is based, and grant numbers should be provided.
 For each author, the title page should also include a financial disclosure statement (eg, employment, funding, or stock ownership with the manufacturer of the product studied) and a conflict of interest statement (eg, any nonfinancial affiliation with a group that may benefit from the study, such as serving on a formulary committee).
 In the event that authors do not have any potential conflicts to disclose, a statement to that effect must be made on the title page.
 A list of potential conflicts of interest is included in the "Manuscript Checklist" page.